618Project/WorldVu/README.md

 # Schedule

 <span style="color:black">
-1. Get the Surround360 pipeline compiling (We will be using this repo to setup the dependencies. https://github.com/holgr/build_surround360)
+1. Get the Surround360 pipeline to compile (We will be using this repo to setup the dependencies. https://github.com/holgr/build_surround360)
-2. Get the pipeline running over the 2 frame sample dataset they provide (we are working on getting a larger dataset)
+2. Get the pipeline running over the 2 frame sample dataset that is available.
-3. Do a deep dive into the performance of the pipeline, determining timing and where the bottlenecks are.
+3. Do a deep dive into the performance of the pipeline, determining timing and identify performance bottlenecks.
-4. Figure out some small experiments to run that might improve performance in order to verify your hypothesis about what the bottlenecks are.
+4. Perform small experiments that might improve performance in order to verify our hypothesis about the bottlenecks.
 5. Fully implement the intended optimizations (for example, making better use of cache locality/using GPUs)